james-jory/segment-personalize-workshop/exercise1/README.md

 interactions = Filter.apply(frame = datasource0, f = filter_function, transformation_ctx = "interactions")
 ```

 Next we will call Glue's `ApplyMapping` transformation, passing the `interactions` DynamicFrame from above and field mapping specification that indicates the fields we want to retain and their new names.
 These mapped field names will become the column names in our output CSV.
-You'll notice that we're using the product SKU as the `ITEM_ID` and `event` as the `EVENT_TYPE`.
+You'll notice that we're using the product SKU as the `ITEM_ID` and `event` as the `EVENT_TYPE` These will have meaning in the Personalize interaction schema that we will use when uploading the CSV into Personalize.
 We're also renaming the `timestamp` field to `TIMESTAMP_ISO` since the format of this field value in the JSON file is an ISO 8601 date and Personalize requires timestamps to be specified in UNIX time (number seconds since Epoc).

 ```python
 applymapping1 = ApplyMapping.apply(frame = interactions, mappings = [ \